Nov 2024

 Getting Help Quickly

 We realised we needed help pretty quickly and that we were drowning.
-Being on our own in a city without any family around comes with a lot of unique challenges.
+Being on our own in a city without any family comes with a lot of unique challenges.
 The biggest one, if either my wife or I start to struggle, the whole unit struggles and there’s no one around to help pick up the weight.
-This hits particularly hard during periods of grief when someone dies or when you get very sick or work gets stressful, all of which happened to us in the first few months of my daughters life.
+This hits particularly hard during periods of grief when someone dies or when you get very sick or work gets stressful, all of which happened to us in the first few months of our daughters life.
 Both my wife and I each had a breakdown at some stage in the first year of baby life and each time we needed help to get out of it.

 My wife and I have very wide networks of professional colleagues and friends and big Indian families.
 It’s because we both lived in lots of different countries and had different careers and studied long degrees.
 As a result, our collective network of people is large but a byproduct of a large network is you experience a higher number of positive and negative life events.
 There are lots of birthdays but there are also a lot more deaths as you scale up the number of people.
 Within that context, here’s how that goes badly.

-We have the particular misfortune of within my daughters first year of life, she has attended about 10 funerals of people that were close to us.
+We have the particular misfortune of within our daughters first year of life, she has attended about 10 funerals of people that were close to us.
 That’s how much death was surrounding us during her first 12 months of life.
 But when you have a newborn that needs you, there’s no time to grieve or drop the ball at all.
 You’re not allowed to struggle when you have a baby and that’s a bitter pill to swallow.

 In olden times, children were raised by a village.
 But I think the village has now diluted for most people into just the grandparents.
 But I think what was more surprising is that the grandparents themselves are getting older and are pulled in more directions and don’t have enough bandwidth or stamina.
 Especially in very large families.
 This was the case for us.